 South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

-Sunday's contest features the Maryland Terrapins (1-0) and the South Carolina Gamecocks (1-0) matching up at Colonial Life Arena in what is expected to be a lopsided matchup, with a projected 95-77 victory for heavily favored Maryland according to our computer prediction.
-Tipoff is at 1:00 PM ET on November 12.
+Sunday's game between the Maryland Terrapins (1-0) and South Carolina Gamecocks (1-0) squaring off at Colonial Life Arena has a projected final score of 95-77 (according to our computer prediction) in favor of Maryland, so expect a lopsided matchup.
+The game will start at 1:00 PM ET on November 12.

-The Gamecocks won their last game 100-71 against Notre Dame on Monday.
+The Gamecocks are coming off of a 100-71 win over Notre Dame in their most recent game on Monday.

 Catch college basketball action all season long on Fubo!